PoCInnovation/Workshops/software/23.Starton/backend/README.md

 Pro tips:

-    - This exercice is based on the chapter of 4th of the tutorial [Deploy your NFTs on blockchain with Starton](https://docs.starton.io/tutorials/deploy-your-nfts-on-blockchain-with-starton#5775)
+    - This exercice is based on the 4th chapter of the tutorial [Deploy your NFTs on blockchain with Starton](https://docs.starton.io/tutorials/deploy-your-nfts-on-blockchain-with-starton#5775)

 ### 2 - Saving and retrieving new Nft